Pageboy/notes/docs/Teaching/Multiplatform Publishing/Week 5.md

  - website
  - html
  - responsive
+ - vscode
+ - github
 ---

-* Join work from home page and play
+## This week

 * stop destinations from being hidden under the menubar
 * provide button to go back to the top (since this is a long scrolling page)
 * discuss media query strategies
 * discuss multimedia options
 * links from and to home page

-> If you target _mobile_ first then:
-> Use _min-width_ for media queries to change for wider screen
->
-> If you target larger first then:
-> Use *max-width* for media queries

 ## To do for the play:
-* The play navigation needs attention
+* The play navigation needs attention to work on all devices
 * Bring the files together in the docs folder
 * Make a hyperlink from the **home page to the play**
 * In the play, create a link **back to the home page**
 * In the play, create a ‘**back to top**’ button
-* Optionally add an **audio clip**
+* Add **multimedia**
 * Make the site **live on GitHub**

+> [!hint]
-* Fixed navigation hides the destination when clicking an item in the navigation.
+>  Fixed navigation hides the destination when clicking an item in the navigation.
 We can - sort out with  *scroll-padding-top* on the `html` element.
+Here is what to do:

 ```css
 html {